LoginRadius/engineering-portal/content/blog/html-email-concept/index.md

 7. Use “display: block” for every image tag.
 8. Use six digit hexadecimal code for color “#000000”.
 9. Use spacer image for spacing between column and row to maintain the cross-browser compatibility.
-10. Use “line-height and font-size” 1pixel under “<TD>” where you place the space images.
+10. Use “line-height and font-size” 1pixel under “<TD>”.
 11. Use inline style for the text in each “<TD>”.
 12. Try to use Absolute images.
 13. Declare the cellpadding=”0” and cellspacing=”0” in main table tag.